 \subsection{Latent Position Network Models}

-In a distance-based latent position network model (LPM) of \citep{hoff2002latent}, each node $i \in [n]$ is modeled as having a $d$-dimensional latent position $z_{i} \in \mathbb{R}^d$ for some positive integer $d$ (typically chosen to be 2 or 3 in practice to facilitate visualization).
-It is convenient (for notation and computation) to arrange these latent positions in a matrix $Z \in \mathbb{R}^{n \times d}$, where $Z_{i \cdot } = z_{i}$.
+In the distance-based latent position network model (LPM) of \cite{hoff2002latent}, each node $i \in [n]$ is modeled as having a $d$-dimensional latent position $z_{i} \in \mathbb{R}^d$ for some positive integer $d$ (typically $d=2$ or$d=3$ to facilitate visualization).
+It is convenient to arrange these latent positions in a matrix $Z \in \mathbb{R}^{n \times d}$, where $Z_{i \cdot } = z_{i}$.
 The edges $A_{ij}$ are modeled as being generated according to